top of page

 Azumino - The endless rice fields and picture-perfect gardens continue into Azumino, but look carefully and you'll spot something else: wasabi farms.
 Azumino is the number one producer of wasabi in Japan owing to its abundant spring water, and the trail takes you in close proximity to a number of small-scale family-owned farms.
 Sticking to the “official” trail is tough at times, but the route essentially parallels the JR train line.
 The Hotaka Station / Shrine area is a nice place to rest, refresh and try some local wasabi products.
 If you are traveling the entire route, Azumino is a good option to stop for a day to rest or do some sightseeing.

-Matsumoto - The path through Matsumoto is largely unmarked, all on pavement and increasingly urban.
+Matsumoto - The path through Matsumoto is largely unmarked, all on pavement and increasingly urban, and most people, unless determined to walk the entire trail from start to finish, choose to skip the final walk into the city, opting instead for transfer by train or taxi.
 Yet, modern Matsumoto still manages to retain many charming elements from its past.
-The Chikuni Kaido officially concludes just south of the castle at the Ushitsunagi Ishi, a stone with a large hole in it that was used to tie up pack animals for the purpose of relieving them of the loads of salt they carried there, and a visit to the majestic Matsumoto castle at the conclusion of a walk on the Shionomichi is the perfect grand finale.
+The Chikuni Kaido officially concludes just south of the castle at the Ushitsunagi Ishi, a stone with a large hole in it that was used to tie up pack animals for the purpose of relieving them of the loads they carried there, and a visit to the majestic Matsumoto castle at the conclusion of a walk on the Shionomichi is the perfect grand finale.

 THE SHIONOMICHI x NAGANO ADVENTURES